 Furthering the Conservatory commitment to making the arts accessible is its annual Children’s Opera series, which includes presentations of 20–minute operas that have been specially written for children under the age of 12.
 These well-attended performances provide Boston families with the unique opportunity to introduce opera (normally an adults-only art form) to their school-age children.

 In addition, students participate in citywide cultural events, such as The Fenway Alliance’s Open Our Doors Day, and provide countless hours of volunteer service and donations annually to the American Red Cross of Massachusetts Bay and The Greater Boston Food Bank.

 The Board of Trustees, which meets regularly throughout the year, is charged with preserving the integrity of the Conservatory’s mission, setting policy for and overseeing the leadership of the institution, and supporting and promoting the college.

-A voluntary Board of Overseers strengthens our ties to the community.
+A voluntary Leadership Circle strengthens our ties to the community.
 Members serve as ambassadors and advocates for the college, and ensure the broadest possible diversity and community representation.
-Overseers are “on call” advisors to the president and administration, and regularly serve on trustee-led committees.

 The Alumni Association enhances communication between the college and the alumni of the Conservatory and provide valued support for the institution.